metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Mon 18 Sep 2017 11:29:58 BST
 - doing the TODOs above, but also trying to work out how much revision is required.
 The reports are still asking for a lot.
 The editor less.
 - TODO: still need to flesh out example of configurations

+## Tue 19 Sep 2017 11:11:30 BST
+- revising 10/34 on paper.
+Quite a few typos, and need for reorganization.
+Also put notes of where to add extra text.
+- reached 11/31 on the paper.